kotosha-real/astro-gist/README.md

 [![npm version](https://badge.fury.io/js/@kotosha%2Fastro-gist.svg)](https://badge.fury.io/js/@kotosha%2Fastro-gist)

-✅ Dead simple yet powerful gist rendering buddy for your Astro blog.
+Dead simple yet powerful gist rendering buddy for your Astro blog.

+Why Astro Gist?

 ✅ Uses the standard gist embed script to render the gist and wraps it in an iframe to avoid blocking the main thread